 Which led to late hours of staring at my computer "editing" my photos - hey, the lab use to do this for me.
 But, this allowed me to be more creative and fulfill my creative vision...
 I reasoned.

 Fast forward to late 2004.
 Shooting digital full-time.
 Now I'm spending more time "editing" my photos than shooting and consulting combined.
 Ugh.
 This is too much work and I'm no longer earning more than $150 an hour.
 Sigh...
 But, I'm still earning a good living and doing what I love.

-In late 2007, I read about this software, which was in beta, called; Lightroom.
+About this software, which was in beta. called: Lightroom.
 OMG!
-It’s everything I ever dreamed of in an editing program, and more.
+It's everything I ever dreamed of in an editing program, and more.